-If you die while receiving a retirement or disability Cash Balance Benefit annuity, your annuity beneficiary may be eligible for continued annuity payments or your one-time death benefit recipient may be eligible for a lump-sum payment or period-certain annuity.
+If you die while receiving a retirement or disability Cash Balance Benefit annuity, your annuity beneficiary may be eligible for continued annuity payments, or your one-time death benefit recipient may be eligible for a lump-sum payment or period-certain annuity.

-See "Cash Balance Benefit Program," page 35.
+See "If you choose the Cash Balance Benefit Program," page 36.